My-Infra-Repos/Bitcoin-Dockerize/README.md

 Bitcoin Dockerize
 ===================
 ### BitCoin Dockerized: -> What is there
 This is a Docker image that runs the Bitcoin -0.21.0 bitcoind node in a container.
-It carry out some basic test on our image for security concerns.
-We can run the test ourselves once we create the image.
-Currently we are exposing only two ports but We can expose multiple ports for Wer testing.
-The Image have been verified with gpg checks of bitcoin core itself.
+The checksum have been verfied during the docker image build stageitself.
-This image contains the main binaries from the Bitcoin Core project - `bitcoind`, `bitcoin-cli` and `bitcoin-tx`.
+The image contains the main binaries from the Bitcoin Core project - `bitcoind`, `bitcoin-cli` and `bitcoin-tx`.
 It behaves like a binary, so We can pass any arguments to the image and they will be forwarded to the `bitcoind` binary.
 We need to open the requisite ports in docker file
 ### BitCoin Dockerized: -> How to Build the image.
 Clone the repository & issue following commands, Note we are implementing CI-CD through GitHub Actions in upcoming publications.
 say: